NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 ``--camera-weight 0``, as hopefully the DEM constraint is enough to constrain the cameras.

+The implementation of ``--heights-from-dem`` is as follows.
+Rays from matching interest points are intersected with this DEM, and the average of the produced points is projected vertically onto the DEM.
+This is declared to be the intersection point of the rays, and the the triangulated points being optimized can then be constrained to not vary too much from this location on the DEM.

+It is important to note that this heuristic may not be accurate if the rays have a large intersection error.
+But, since bundle adjustment usually has two passes, at the second pass the improved cameras are used to recompute the point on the DEM with better accuracy.

-It is important to note that here we assume that a simple height correction is enough.
-Hence this option is an approximation, and perhaps it should be used iteratively, and a subsequent pass of bundle adjustment should be done without it, or one should consider using a smaller weight above.
-This option can however be more effective than using ``--reference-terrain`` when there is a large uncertainty in camera intrinsics.
+This option can be more effective than using ``--reference-terrain`` when there is a large uncertainty in camera intrinsics.

 See two other large-scale examples of using this option, without floating the intrinsics, in the SkySat processing example